pwnInt/pam-watchid/README.md

 -----------
 A PAM plugin for authenticating using the new kLAPolicyDeviceOwnerAuthenticationWithBiometricsOrWatch API in macOS 10.15, written in Swift.

+Would help when running on a MacBook with lid closed.

 This is for **Apple Silicon devices** with **macOS 11+** only.

 `TARGET = arm64-apple-macos11`